ryanallen/dharma/README.md

 (*Recite three times.*)

+(*Using · between syllables for easier recitation*)

-om̆̇ ye dharmā hetu prabhavā
+om̆̇ ye dhar·mā he·tu pra·bha·vā
 <sup>All dharmas originate from causes</sup>
-hetuṃ teṣāṃ tathāgato hyavadat
+he·tuṃ te·ṣāṃ ta·thā·ga·ta hy·a·va·dat
 <sup>the tathagata has taught these causes,</sup>
-teṣāṃ ca yo nirodha
+te·ṣāṃ ca yo ni·ro·dha
 <sup>and also that which puts a stop to these causes</sup>
-evaṃ vādī mahā śramaṇaḥ svāhā
+ev·aṃ vā·dī ma·hā śra·ma·ṇaḥ svā·hā
 <sup>this too has been taught by the Great Shramana.</sup>

-om̆̇ ye dharmā hetu prabhavā
+om̆̇ ye dhar·mā he·tu pra·bha·vā
 <sup>All dharmas originate from causes</sup>
-hetuṃ teṣāṃ tathāgato hyavadat
+he·tuṃ te·ṣāṃ ta·thā·ga·ta hy·a·va·dat
 <sup>the tathagata has taught these causes,</sup>
-teṣāṃ ca yo nirodha
+te·ṣāṃ ca yo ni·ro·dha
 <sup>and also that which puts a stop to these causes</sup>
-evaṃ vādī mahā śramaṇaḥ svāhā
+ev·aṃ vā·dī ma·hā śra·ma·ṇaḥ svā·hā
 <sup>this too has been taught by the Great Shramana.</sup>

-om̆̇ ye dharmā hetu prabhavā
+om̆̇ ye dhar·mā he·tu pra·bha·vā
 <sup>All dharmas originate from causes</sup>
-hetuṃ teṣāṃ tathāgato hyavadat
+he·tuṃ te·ṣāṃ ta·thā·ga·ta hy·a·va·dat
 <sup>the tathagata has taught these causes,</sup>
-teṣāṃ ca yo nirodha
+te·ṣāṃ ca yo ni·ro·dha
 <sup>and also that which puts a stop to these causes</sup>
-evaṃ vādī mahā śramaṇaḥ svāhā
+ev·aṃ vā·dī ma·hā śra·ma·ṇaḥ svā·hā
 <sup>this too has been taught by the Great Shramana.</sup>
 audio [src](https://www.youtube.com/watch?v=Pr7lZlDkRjQ), commentary [src](https://www.youtube.com/watch?v=iZ_VJ0bdc94)

 ![alt text](.imgs/offering.png)